Call today and speak to Jason Brady, specialist misdiagnosis claim solicitor. Find out if you can claim compensation.

-If you or a loved one have received a delayed diagnosis or you condition was originally misdiagnosed and your treatment has therefore been delayed, you have suffered or your condition has worsened as a result, you may be entitled to make a delayed diagnosis or misdiagnosis claim.
+If you or a loved one have had your condition misdiagnosed and your treatment has therefore been delayed, you received the wrong treatment, you have suffered or your condition has worsened as a result, you may be entitled to make a claim for medical misdiagnosis compensation.

 Misdiagnosis by a doctor, GP, midwife or nurse can occur in a variety of situations and any condition or ailment can be misdiagnosed and potentially entitle a patient to claim compensation for medical misdiagnosis.